-Almost 900 personal war stories are featured on this “WAR TALES” website.
+Over 900 personal war stories are featured on this “WAR TALES” website.
 From President Lincoln shaking the hand of every man in a Union regiment who helped quell the draft riots in down town New York City in 1863 to Capt.
-Whitey Mack, skipper of the atomic attack submarine “Lapon’s,” search for the deadly new Soviet “Yankee Class” missal sub roaming the Atlantic in 1969.
+Whitey Mack, skipper of the atomic attack submarine “Lapon’s,” search for the deadly new Soviet “Yankee Class” missile sub roaming the Atlantic in 1969.

 There are also war stories about: